Bard Alternate Class Features

 Bard’s Luck (Ex): At 5th level, once per day the bard can choose to roll two dice instead of one when making any skill check, keeping the better of the two results.
 The bard must choose to use this ability before they roll any dice for the check.
 The bard can use this ability an additional time each day at 8th level, and every three levels thereafter.

-Lore of the Wilds: The bard has mastered the lores of nature itself.
+Lore of the Wilds: The bard has mastered the lore of nature itself.
 This ability functions as the lore master ability, save that it applies to the Handle Animal, Knowledge (geography), Knowledge (nature), Ride, and Survival skill checks instead of all Knowledge skill checks.

 Master of Manipulation: The bard is a master in swaying others to their line of thinking, and detecting those who would do the say to them.
 This ability functions as the lore master ability, save that it applies to Bluff, Diplomacy, Intimidate, and Sense Motive skill checks instead of Knowledge skill checks.